Overview

 If Kandji reports that the computer is not found, it cannot tell if it is managed or not.

-Instead of changing the true/false option, changing the check to is to is not will flip the check and explicitly checks that the computer isn't managed.
+Instead of changing the true/false option, changing the check from "is" to "is not" will explicitly check that the computer isn't managed.

 - Something == true (something is explicitly true)